SWEGroup39/GatorChatApp/API_Documentation.md

 - The GatorChat API is built upon the **REST** functions **POST**, **PUT**, **GET**, and **DELETE**.

-- **There are currently three REST functions implemented:**
+### **For the Messages database:**
 - The API supports **POST** to create a user and store it in the users database for later retrieval.
 - The API supports **PUT** to update an existing user's conversation list in the users database with a new user.
 - The API supports **GET** to retrieve a user from the users database.
+- The API supports **DELETE** to delete a user from the users database.
 ---

 <a id="POST_Users"></a>